Robust Question Answering Through Sub-part Alignment: Graph Alignment Model

-\paragraph{Answer Extraction} Our model so far produces an alignment between question nodes and passage nodes.
-We assume that one question node contains a wh-word.
-Theoretically, the passage node aligned to this wh node should correspond to the answer, but in practice it may not always exactly.
-For example, in Figure~\ref{fig:graph_alignment}, the wh-alignment is \emph{on February 7, 2016} but we only need the actual date \emph{February 7, 2016} as an answer.
-We resolve this by using a standard text-based QA model to extract the actual answer, namely the standard BERT QA to do this job.
-To train the BERT model, we treat all arguments in the context that contain answer as the ``context'' of BERT QA.
+\paragraph{Answer Extraction} Our model so far produces an alignment between question nodes and context nodes.
+We assume that one question node contains a wh-word and this node aligns to the context node containing the answer.\footnote{We discuss what to do with other questions in Section~\ref{sec:experimental_setup}.} Ideally, we can use this aligned node to extract the actual answer.
+However, in practice, the aligned context node may only contain part of the answer and in some cases answering the question only based the aligned context node can be ambiguous.
+We therefore use the sentence containing the wh-aligned context node as the ``new'' context and use a standard BERT QA model to extract the actual answer post-hoc.
+In the experiments, we also show the performance of our model by only use the aligned context node without the sentence, which is only slightly worse.